-Identifying the most urgent areas of shortages or potential shortages graduates of educator preparation programs and trained teaching professionals about potential opportunity areas in Maryland classrooms.
+The MSDE is required to certify and submit critical teacher shortage area data to the Federal government on an annual basis.
+The list of critical shortage areas, approved by the Department, serves as a resource for recent graduates of educator preparation programs and trained teaching professionals about potential opportunity areas in Maryland classrooms.
 Additionally, the list serves as a resource in the process of advising Federal student financial aid recipients of the potential to reduce, defer, or discharge student loan repayments by teaching in certain areas.
 Finally, in accordance with the State Personnel and Pensions Articles of the Maryland Annotated Code, §22-406 and §23-407, Maryland LEAs may rehire an unlimited number of retirees from the Maryland Teacher Retirement System in critical shortage areas, as well as up to five supporting school personnel, without restricting the amount of income the retiree may earn while reemployed.